-Erosion and landslides – important concerns in hill country in the district, particularly on the steep slopes of Mount Te Aroha, and along the Kaimai Ranges.
+Erosion and landslides – these are important concerns in hill country in the district, particularly on the steep slopes of Mount Te Aroha, and along the Kaimai Ranges.

 Fire – from burning forest is a rare event within the district, but still poses a significant risk.

-Wind – can be a problem in areas adjacent to the Kaimai Ranges, and in known wind tunneling areas.
+Wind – this can be a problem in areas adjacent to the Kaimai Ranges, and in known wind tunnelling areas.

 There are approximately 8,091 hectares of land that has been identified by Council as being at risk of flooding.
-A ‘flood event’ is a mean annual event or higher..
-The district experienced two flooding events in 2013/14 on 17th April and 11 June 2014.
-Both flooding events were combined with high winds which caused damage to private property, including lifting several house roofs.
-The June 2014 event resulted in two houses being evacuated in Te Aroha, while high wind lifted two house roofs.
-Armadale Road was also closed for several days due to flooding.
+A ‘flood event’ is a mean annual event or higher.
 There were three weather events recorded in 2014/15.
 The most severe of these, on December 17, resulted in damage to house cladding and roofs in Matamata, Morrinsville and Te Aroha.
 Emergency crews also responded to branches blown on to roads, downed powerlines and a truck being blown over in Te Poi.
 Drivers were advised to avoid the Old Te Aroha Road due to high winds.
-In 2015/16, in a weather event on 31st July, flooding was recorded on Te Aroha-Gordon Road and the Old Te Aroha Road and a footbridge across the Waihou river was closed.
+In 2015/16, in a weather event on 31st July, flooding was recorded on Te Aroha-Gordon Road and the Old Te Aroha Road and a footbridge across the Waihou River was closed.
 In a weather event recorded from 31st December to 2nd January 2016, trees were blown over and there were four incidences of roofs lifting.

 New developments in known hazard zones are potentially at high risk of being damaged by hazard events.
-Between 2006/07 and 2015/16, 181 resource consents have been applied for within the flood protection area in the district.
+Between 2008/09 and 2017/18, 153 resource consents have been applied for within the flood protection area in the district.
 All of the consents were granted, subject to conditions to mitigate potential adverse effects.
-These consents were for activities such as building new sheds to house livestock or poultry, relocating dwellings, and upgrading buildings.
+These consents were for activities such as building new sheds to house livestock or poultry, relocating dwellings, upgrading buildings and to build a jetty.